diem/bcs/README.md

 #### Externally Tagged Enumerations

 An enumeration is typically represented as a type that can take one of potentially many different variants.
-In LCS, each variant is mapped to a variant index, a ULEB128-encoded 32-bit unsigned integer, followed by serialized data if the type has an associated value.
-An associated type can be any LCS supported type.
+In BCS, each variant is mapped to a variant index, a ULEB128-encoded 32-bit unsigned integer, followed by serialized data if the type has an associated value.
+An associated type can be any BCS supported type.
 The variant index is determined based on the ordering of the variants in the canonical enum definition, where the first variant has an index of `0`, the second an index of `1`, etc.